BJHYZJ/LeGO-LOAM/README.md

 # run

 ```bash
 ros2 launch lego_loam run.launch.py
 ros2 bag play /home/yanzj/workspace/code/slam_ros2/src/data_ros2/2017-06-08-15-49-45_0
 ```

 # LeGO-LOAM-ROS2

-This code is a fork from [LeGO-LOAM-SR](https://github.com/eperdices/LeGO-LOAM-SR) to migrate [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM) algorithm to ROS2 humble.
+This code is a fork from [LeGO-LOAM-SR](https://github.com/eperdices/LeGO-LOAM-SR) to migrate [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM) algorithm to ROS2 galactic.

-This code only done minor change to migrate [LeGO-LOAM-SR](https://github.com/eperdices/LeGO-LOAM-SR) from ROS2 dashing to ROS2 humble, since there are some syntax difference in [rclcpp](https://docs.ros2.org/humble/api/rclcpp/index.html) between dashing and humble.
+This code only done minor change to migrate [LeGO-LOAM-SR](https://github.com/eperdices/LeGO-LOAM-SR) from ROS2 dashing to ROS2 galactic, since there are some syntax difference in [rclcpp](https://docs.ros2.org/galactic/api/rclcpp/index.html) between dashing and galactic.

 This code does not modify and/or improve the original [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM) algorithm.